MarvelSystems0/marvel_nav_bottom/README.md

     import 'package:liquid_progress_indicator/liquid_progress_indicator.dart';
     //so to use lib call it as  up line

 ### MarvelNavBar using:

-//code
+this below inside bottomNavigationBar

 bottomNavigationBar:

       MarvelNavBar(
         items: [
           MarvelNavItem(iconData: Icons.settings,label: 'setting',),